krisc/events/tutorial.md

 `"3.0.0-preview1"`.

 If you have an actual Android device at hand, connect it to your computer.
 If not, you can setup an [emulator](http://developer.android.com/tools/devices/emulator.html).
 Now run `lein droid doall` at the terminal.
-This will build the app, install the app to you device, and open an `nREPL` server within our running app.
+This will build the app, install the app to your device, and open an `nREPL` server within the running app.

 ### Define the Layout